 Air emissions inventory

 An air emissions inventory is an accounting of the amount of air pollution from various sources.
-Every year, local clean air agencies and Ecology conduct an inventory of facilities with an air operating permit.
+Every year, Ecology and local clean air agencies conduct an inventory of facilities that have an air operating permit.
 This is called a point source inventory.
-Every three years, we inventory many additional emission sources and issue a comprehensive inventory.
+Every three years, we count other emission sources and issue a comprehensive inventory.

 Point source annual inventory

-The point source annual inventory is a summary of individual inventories from facilities with an air operating permit.
-Maps of the most recent statewide point source emissions are listed below.
-Contact us or the appropriate local clean air agency for the most up-to-date information about individual facilities.
-Facilities with air operating permits must report annually.
+The point source annual inventory is a summary of individual inventories from facilities that have an air operating permit.
+Contact us or the local clean air agency for the most up-to-date information about individual facilities.
+Facilities with an air operating permit must report annually.

-We publish a comprehensive three-year emissions inventory that includes a point source inventory and other emission sources such as vehicles, wood stoves, outdoor burning, agriculture, and natural sources.
-The latest summary data from the comprehensive emissions inventory as well as technical documentation are available in the documents below:
+We publish a comprehensive emissions inventory every three years that includes a point source inventory and other emission sources such as transportation (vehicles, boats, trains), wood stoves, outdoor burning, agriculture, wildfires, and dust.
+See the most recent summary data from the comprehensive emissions inventory as well as a technical support document and a quick reference.